|

 through the cross.
 That is, Jesus has created an avenue to channel the Holy

-with a list of things that we should do, such as what the new covenant
+with a list of things that we should do, such as detailed in the fruits of the Spirit.

 Gal 5,16-21